 Other Contexts for the Problem

-Various other games could be used
+Other sports could be used

 Shopping, where points are changed for money, and game quarters for different shops